-Underlying result before tax -
+Underlying result before tax -Bank Treasury & Other (in EUR million)

 Bank Treasury & Other booked an underlying result before tax of EUR 17 million, compared with EUR 32 million in the first quarter of 2016 and EUR 50 million in the previous quarter.
 Income increased 25.3% from a year ago due to the sale of an equity stake within Corporate Investments and higher one-off income in the real estate run-off portfolio.
 Sequentially, income increased 4.0%, as the aforementioned items were largely offset by lower Bank Treasury income, which benefited from a strong performance in money markets in the fourth quarter of 2016.